MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 		MAX(late_ac_arrival_delay) AS max_late_ac_dly
 FROM delay
 ```
 ## DIGGING DEEPER
 ### 4) What were the top 5 most delayed flights?
 ![Figure4](https://github.com/user-attachments/assets/8375620a-68cf-4851-bbd6-109f7aa779b5)
+- **Methodology:** Utilized subqueries, CASE statements along with SUM(), ABS(), FILTER(), and COALESCE() functions to aggregate a total_delay column, accounting for categorically unlisted delays before gate-pushback.
+Then, applied ORDER BY and LIMIT statements, allowing a viewer to see details of most delayed flights in the dataset
+- **Insights Gained:** The highest recorded delay is attributed to a late aircraft arrival, followed very closely by carrier delay

 ```
 SELECT id, origin, sched_departure, actual_departure,
 	CASE